romantic668/angular-ionic-starter/README.md

 Workaround: Calling the MenuToggle.ngAfterContentInit method from AppComponent manually via ViewChild
 - _decorateModuleRef under environments.ts is givving an error because of missing probe and coreTokens properties under window.ng property.
 Workaround: Moved the errorous code above but now development mode is not working correctly (ex: reflected in Augury not working)
+- Some Ionic components don't work with ng 4.x yet.
+Their scss imports at src/theme/ionic.scss cause Heroku to not be able to load css properly.
+Check components from time to time and remove the problematic ones.
+Ionic 3 will be coming soon so this is only a temporary fix.
+Current problematic components: AlertCmp
+--- @import "~ionic-angular/components/alert/alert";
+--- @import "~ionic-angular/components/alert/alert.ios";
+--- @import "~ionic-angular/components/alert/alert.md";

 ### Locked Dependencies
 - protractor: locked to 5.0.0 (on 02/03/17 the latest version was 5.1.1) : Protractor above 5.0.0 doesnt work with firefox